The LastPass Vault is a page that allows you to see all of your saved data. It is a locally-hosted file so it is secure and fast.

 Please note these special options and conditions:

-– In each browser extension, if you clear your LastPass Local Cache (LastPass Toolbar Icon > Tools > Clear Local Cache), you will have to log in online once more to recreate your cache before you can log in using offline mode again.
+– In each browser extension, if you clear your LastPass Local Cache (LastPass Toolbar Icon -> More Options -> Advanced -> Clear Local Cache), you will have to log in online once more to recreate your cache before you can log in using offline mode again.